varnamproject/varnamd-govarnam/README.md

 ### API

-When a request is made to translate a word,say 'enthokkeyund' from the varnam editor,
+When a request is made to translate a word,say 'enthokkeyund',

 `Request URL: https://api.varnamproject.com/tl/ml/enthokkeyund `